mds1/survivor-frontend/docs/analyses/gas_optimization.md

 4. `NUMBER_OF_TEAMS` is only used once when defining the `PlayerInfo` struct, and that will never change, so we can hardcode it
    * No change.
 I assume this was handled by the optimizer before

+5. Incorporated the `changePick()` functionality into `makePick()`, which reduces gas costs and simplifies front end logic
+    * New deployment cost: 5,854,399
+    * Gas savings: 237,602

-After this brief optimization, constructor inputs were moved to become constants, and ontract payout logic was slightly modified to improve security and fix bugs.
-The resulting deployment cost was 6,092,001
+After this brief optimization, constructor inputs were moved to become constants, and contract payout logic was slightly modified to improve security and fix bugs.
+Therefore the deployment cost may differ slightly from the final number given above.